joseio72/Philosophy-of-This_Project/README.rst

 This Challenge is for myself to import.
-Goal One : Beat the Challenges 1-100 with python to the best of one's Goal Two  : Beat the Challenges 1-100 with cython to the best of
+Goal One : Beat the Challenges 1-100 with python to the best of one's own ability Goal Two  : Beat the Challenges 1-100 with cython to the best of one's own ability
+      "your ability"
-      "your ability\n GOOD LUCK YOU CAN DO IT.") #"This Challenge is for myself to import.#
+GOOD LUCK YOU CAN DO IT

 Find.me -
 ----------